justvmexit/vmexit.dev/README.md

 # vmexit.dev
-My personal website written in Vue.js.
+Mostly a website showing of my technical skills but in the future I will add a project portfolio view, etc.